benoleary/LesHouchesParserClasses_CPP/README.txt

 CHANGELOG:
+* 29th October 2015: version 0.8.11
+ - added SlhaSimplisticInterpreter::getScalesPairedWithValues to return a list of scales paired with values (in the same order as that in which they were read).

 * 19th October 2015: version 0.8.10
  - fixed bug in LhefEvent class, where getEventWeight was returning eventId instead of eventWeight.